 The materials on display here are some of the best around.
 The PU leather used in its construction is highly breathable, providing you with a comfortable experience even on hot days or during more intense gaming sessions.
 There's also a headrest pillow and an adjustable lumbar support pillow that are both fully adjustable in addition to the lock-tilt adjustment for the recline.

 Durable Design That Defies the Low Cost

 It's also pretty solid in terms of construction: resulting in reliable performance over its entire life and ergonomic support for your back and neck.
-There are adjustable pillows for both, and a nice, thick layer of memory foam creates a comfortable experience that's supported by a steel frame and a tall back.
-The rubber casters are made from solid rubber and are designed for long lasting, quiet performance.
+There are adjustable pillows for both, and a nice, thick layer of memory foam creates a comfortable experience supported by a steel frame and a tall back.
+The rubber casters are made from solid rubber and are designed for long-lasting, quiet performance.

 3. BestOffice PC Ergonomic Gaming Chair

 BestOffice doesn't focus all of their attention on office chairs.
 In fact, their gaming chair is one of the best options for those on a budget.
 It can be assembled in less than 20 minutes, and it's both ergonomic and comfortable.
 The PU leather is well constructed and soft to the touch, and there's a tight locking mechanism for keeping the chair itself rigid and in position regardless of how much you recline or raise it.
 The more streamlined design also means that adjustment is never too big of a hassle.

 Since "office" is right in the manufacturer's name, you can count on this gaming chair to pull double duty as an office chair.
 The bucket seat and high back of this chair provide a comfortable fit that maintains a rigid posture, and you have a higher range of mobility thanks to the steel tube five caster base and 360-degree range of swivel movement.

 4. Furmax Leather Gaming Chair